atljeremy/JFDepthView/README.md

 ### Add the JFDepthView project to your project

-- Simple copy the JFDepthView class (.h and .m files) into your project.
+- Simply copy the JFDepthView class (.h and .m files) into your project.

 ### Add Dependencies